hirengondhiya/HirenGondhiya_T1A1/README.md

 - In 1997, the 802.11 standard (the standards that makes WiFi feasible) was established.
 Vic Hayes has been credited as the "father of Wi-Fi" because he chaired the IEEE committee that created the 802.11 standards.
 At about the same time, Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia invented a chip that greatly improved the signal quality of WiFi.
 CSIRO credits the following inventors for creating the technology: Dr. John O’Sullivan, Dr. Terry Percival, Mr. Diet Ostry, Mr. Graham Daniels, and Mr. John Deane.

 - In 1998, the Internet Protocol version 6 was introduced, to allow for future growth of Internet Addresses.
-The current most widely used protocol is version 4.
-IPv4 uses 32-bit addresses allowing for 4.3 billion unique addresses; IPv6, with 128-bit addresses, will allow 3.4 x 1038 unique addresses, or 340 trillion trillion trillion addresses.
+The most widely used protocol is still version 4.
+IPv4 uses 32-bit addresses allowing for 4.3 billion unique addresses; IPv6, with 128-bit addresses, allows 3.4 x 1038 unique addresses, or 340 trillion trillion trillion addresses.
 # Q2
 **Define the features of the following technologies that are essential in terms of the development of the internet:**